Curricular Changes in the College of Letters & Science

 - Often, the need for change arises from two key academic processes: Academic Program Review, and/or systematic assessment of student learning at the program level.
 See L&S Academic Program Review - An Overview and [Link for document 25284 is unavailable at this time.] for more information about these processes.
 In addition, implementation of various policies governing obsolete courses or low-enrollment programs may provoke change.

-- L&S Guidance on Proposing New Courses & Changing Existing Courses : By far the most frequent type of curricular change is found in the renovation of courses and requests to add, change, or retire courses in the department or program course array.
+- L&S: Proposing New Courses & Changing Existing Courses : By far the most frequent type of curricular change is found in the renovation of courses and requests to add, change, or retire courses in the department or program course array.
 This document provides an overview, with links to the online course proposal system and to L&S Curriculum Committee policy and procedure concerning courses that meet L&S criteria for "Liberal Arts and Science" courses.
-Course changes may also include changes to Honors courses.
+Course changes may also include changes to [Link for document 20055 is unavailable at this time.] courses.

-- Changes to Program Requirements (Major, Option, or Certificate) : The next most common type of curricular change arises when departments and programs revise requirements for an existing academic program.
+- Propose changes to L&S program requirements (Major, Named Option, Certificate, Graduate Minor) : The next most common type of curricular change arises when departments and programs revise requirements for an existing academic program.
 This document provides links to college-level procedures for seeking permission to change curriculum for existing

 academic programs.
 The L&S Curriculum Committee reviews and